 This will open the Constituent Group Types screen where your types will be listed.
-Next you will choose "Add New."
+Next you will choose the "Add New" button.

-This will open a screen for you to add a new constituent group type.
+This will open the Add A New Constituent Group Type screen for you to add a new constituent group type.

-Enter a name for your new type and click "Add This Classification Code" to add this new type to your list.
+Enter a name for your new type and click the "Add This Classification Code" button to add this new type to your list.

 View The Total Number Of Records

 Above the list is a records total that displays the total of all items currently displayed in the list.
 This is a quick and easy way to count list items.

 All classification code lists can be searched by the code’s title.
 Enter the title of the code you are looking for into the search field to search the list.